Feds withheld key documents from Standing Rock Sioux

 The 1,172-mile pipeline, designed to carry Bakken crude oil to refineries in Illinois and beyond, would pass within half a mile of the reservation and underneath Lake Oahe, which the tribe relies on for drinking water and treaty fishing and hunting rights.
 “They’re making a stand because they’re afraid of what might happen if there’s a spill, which happens all the time,” says Native American attorney John Echohawk, founder of the Native American Rights Fund.
 An earlier pipeline route that would have crossed the Missouri River 10 miles north of Bismarck was rejected for a variety of reasons, including potential risk to the water supply for that larger, whiter, more affluent community.

 The “water protectors” at the Oceti Sakowin camp near the reservation responded to the news with resolution as well as joy.
 John Bigelow, an enrolled Standing Rock Sioux, wore a black beanie saying “Water Is Life” as he told a news conference: “We are not going anywhere.”
-But just a few days later, a fierce winter storm hit, and Standing Rock Sioux Chairman Dave Archambault II urged protesters to leave.
+But later that day, a fierce winter storm hit, and Standing Rock Sioux Chairman Dave Archambault II urged protesters to leave.
 Thousands did.
 “While this phase of the struggle relied largely on the protectors at camp, this next stage will be focused on the legal battles,” Archambault said in a statement.

 The Standing Rock Sioux’s triumph — delivered in the waning days of the Obama administration — is only temporary.
 The Army Corps committed to a more robust analysis of the pipeline’s potential environmental impacts, likely halting construction for months or even a couple of years.
 But President-elect Donald Trump supports the pipeline, in which he held a financial interest until recently.
 So the future remains murky at best: “What will happen in an anti-science, anti-Indian and pro-fossil fuel administration, we’ll just have to see,” says Hasselman, an Earthjustice attorney.